Known in antiquity in South America. Europeans discovered it in 1735.

 No known benefits for life processes in plants and animals.

 Platinum is found in its pure native form or in platiniridium, a natural alloy of platinum and iridium.
-Platinum is present in thin sulfide layers in certain mafic igneous bodies and is mined in Canada, Russia, South Africa, the USA, Zimbabwe and Australia.
+Platinum is present in thin sulfide layers in certain mafic igneous bodies.
+Platinum-group metals are mined in South Africa (top producer), Russia, Zimbabwe, Canada, and the United States.
 Some platinum is obtained as a by-product of copper and nickel processing.